 Has it ever felt challenging to give 10%?

-I help run the Effective Altruism NZ Charitable Trust, and we collect money and send it off to different charities.
-From that perspective I just find it gleeful to see money coming in to that bank account.
-When it’s time for the money to go out to the charities, $50k to this one—I feel so good that it satisfies all my scrooge-like tendencies.
-There’s so many amazingly generous people giving each month and it’s amazing to watch that.
+I help run the Effective Altruism NZ Charitable Trust.
+We collect money and send it off to different charities.
+From that perspective, I just find it gleeful to see money coming into that bank account.
+When it’s time for the money to go out to the charities, I feel so good that it satisfies all my Scrooge-like tendencies.
+There are so many amazingly generous people giving each month, and it’s amazing to watch that.

-You developed and taught the educational resources for Students for High-Impact Charity.
-What do those educational resources look like?
+You developed and taught workshops on effective altruism with Students for High-Impact Charity.
+What do those workshops look like?

-The workshops cover ethical ideas and several different cause areas in an accessible and interactive way, then do a bit of cause prioritisation and discuss career ideas, and there are lots of videos and discussions.
+The workshops cover ethical ideas and several different cause areas in an accessible and interactive way.
+Students then do a bit of cause prioritisation and discuss career ideas.
+There are lots of videos and discussions.
 The parts I enjoy teaching the most are the charity evaluation activity, which can get pretty heated because the students get quite passionate when arguing for their favourite charity, and the section on how farmed animals are treated, because most of the students haven’t been exposed that much to factory farming images.